makrai/notes/hwang2010-symb-neur-commonsense.md

   * many events in real world can be defeasible (Lascarides and Asher 1991) by collecting hindrances to goals that may be useful for tasks such as counterfactual reasoning.
 For example
-  * e.g.  X’s desires to adopt a cat may be hindered by finding out that X is allergic to cats, which would necessitate X to adjust future actions
+  * eg  X’s desires to adopt a cat may be hindered by finding out that X is allergic to cats, which would necessitate X to adjust future actions
 * Atomic^20_20 also pulls commonsense tuples from the English subset of ConceptNet (v5.7, latest version available; Speer, Chin, and Havasi 2017)
   * 172K out of 3.4M tuples was selectively chosen to be integrated into
   * to reflect commonsense information dealing with qualitative human experienc
-  * eliminated data are tuples with edge weight ≤ 0.5, dictionary or etymologically based knowledge (e.g., synonyms/antonyms, inflections), lexical hyper/hyponymic lexical relationships such as IsA or InstanceOf, and relations based on lexical cooccurrence (e.g., RelatedTo or LocatedNear), which are easily recoverable from language models.
+  * eliminated data are tuples with edge weight ≤ 0.5, dictionary or etymologically based knowledge (eg synonyms/antonyms, inflections), lexical hyper/hyponymic lexical relationships such as IsA or InstanceOf, and relations based on lexical cooccurrence (eg RelatedTo or LocatedNear), which are easily recoverable from language models.
 5 After
-    * geographic facts (e.g., “shenzhen” AtLocation“china”), tuples from each
-      ConceptNet were examined for further splits or joins to align with the existing structure of Atomic^20_20 .
+    * geographic facts (eg “shenzhen” AtLocation“china”), tuples from each ConceptNet were examined for further splits or joins to align with the existing structure of Atomic^20_20 .
 A random 10% tuples from each
 * crowdsourced validity testing (akin to the process described later in §4)